jschicht/PowerMft/readme.txt

 PowerMft.exe /Target:"D:\        " /FNCoreFileName:"        " /FNFileName:file.ext
 (Rename back the invisible file with the 8 spaces to D:\file.ext in $FILE_NAME and the $I30 index.)

+PowerMft.exe /Target:D:4 /ADExistingAttrName:$REPARSE_POINT /ADAttrName:$CHKDSK_UNHAPPY
+(Access the Attribute Definition Table in $AttrDef and change the name of $REPARSE_POINT to $CHKDSK_UNHAPPY)

+PowerMft.exe /Target:D:4 /ADAttrName:$CHKDSK_UNHAPPY /ADAttrCode:272 /ADDisplayRule:0 /ADCollationRule:0 /ADFlags:128 /ADMinLength:0 /ADMaxLength:16384
+(Access the Attribute Definition Table in $AttrDef and create the new attribute $CHKDSK_UNHAPPY)